 At the time of the French Radio and Television

 In 1973, Vozlinsky was appointed Head of Music Programs of the National Radio and Television.
 He gave new impetus to the orchestras of the ORTF (Office de Radiodiffusion Télévision Française) by retaining conductors as prestigious as Celibidache, Bernstein, Maazel and Ozawa.
 In 1974, he fought as much as he could against the decision of the new President of the Republic, Valéry Giscard d’Estaing, to completely separate Radio and Television.
 He felt that Television would irrevocably distance itself from its orchestras and musical missions.
 The future proved him to be right.
 A demonstration of the musical effervescence of French television at that time can be found in the list of the recordings Istomin made between 1970 and 1974: the complete Beethoven and Brahms Trios with Stern and Rose, three Mozart concertos, the Brahms Handel Variations, Schubert’s Sonata in D major D. 850 as well as a short Chopin-Debussy recital.
-When his activities were confined only to Radio, Vozlinsky continued his work of revitalizing the orchestras and went on calling Istomin for many projects (concerts and studio recordings).
+When his activities were confined only to Radio, Vozlinsky continued his work of revitalizing the orchestras and continued to call upon Istomin for numerous projects (concerts and studio recordings).

 In 1981, Vozlinsky was forced to leave Radio France.
 He had come into conflict with the new left-wing government, who blamed him for his authoritarian management.

 As so often happens, his successors made a point of not re-inviting any of the conductors and soloists who had participated in Vozlinsky’s previous ventures.
 Istomin was not invited back by Radio France orchestras for more than 15 years.

 At the time of the Orchestre de Paris